Aaron Taylor-Johnson

 Actor Aaron Johnson on Set

-At the age of 15, Aaron left school to dedicate himself fully to acting.
-He auditioned for dozens of projects, met all the British casting directors, and waited in lines with people whose names would later become recognizable: "It was me and Nicholas Hoult, there was Daniel Kaluuya, there was Jack O'Connell," Johnson recalled.
+At 15, Aaron left school to focus entirely on acting.
+He auditioned for dozens of projects, met every British casting director, and waited in lines with future stars: "It was me and Nicholas Hoult, Daniel Kaluuya, Jack O'Connell," Johnson recalled.

 I had a self-destructive moment.
 Luckily, it went unnoticed.
-I started drinking very early.
-What else is there to do in a small provincial town?
-At 15, I was going to clubs in London.
-That's when I went a bit off the rails.
-I was spending a lot of money, and I can't even remember the next two years...
-It ruined all my work and my life.
-It was a shitty, dark time, right before 'Nowhere Boy'.
+I started drinking really early.
+What else is there to do in a small town?
+At 15, I was hitting clubs in London.
+That's when I went off the rails.
+I was blowing through money, and I can't even remember the next two years...
+It destroyed my work and my life.
+It was a dark, shitty time, right before 'Nowhere Boy'.

-Simultaneously, the young actor starred as the main character in the German fantasy film "The Thief Lord" and the American-British project "Angus, Thongs and Perfect Snogging."
+Meanwhile, he starred in the German fantasy film "The Thief Lord" and the American-British project "Angus, Thongs and Perfect Snogging."

-Aaron's breakthrough role came in the biographical drama "Nowhere Boy" (2009) about the childhood and youth of The Beatles' leader.
-Although critics were somewhat lukewarm about Johnson's performance, the actor worked meticulously on the role: he studied the singer's accent on YouTube and watched all available documentaries.
+Aaron's breakthrough came with the biographical drama "Nowhere Boy" (2009) about the childhood and youth of The Beatles' leader.
+Though critics gave Johnson's performance mixed reviews, the actor worked obsessively on the role: he studied the singer's accent on YouTube and watched every available documentary.
 The film won several British Academy Film Awards.

 DP/30 2010: Nowhere Boy, actor Aaron Johnson